nixworks/public/news/2017/03/31/interstate-85-bridge-collapse-officials-state-that-repairs-will-take-months-following-a-fire-that-collapsed-a-bridge-on-interstate-85-in-at.md

 ### [2017-03-31](/news/2017/03/31/index.md)

-# Interstate 85 bridge collapse.
-Officials state that repairs will take months following a fire that collapsed a bridge on Interstate 85 in Atlanta, Georgia.
+# Interstate 85 bridge collapse: Officials state that repairs will take months following a fire that collapsed a bridge on Interstate 85 in Atlanta, Georgia.
 Police arrest three individuals in connection with the disaster, charging two with criminal trespass and one with first degree criminal damage.